voran/tiny-rails-gallery/README.md

 ## Description
 Tiny Rails Gallery aims to be fast and minimalistic.
-It requires no database to run, but instead craws a pre-configured filder to find photos and thumbnails and displays them.
+It requires no database to run, but instead craws a pre-configured folder to find photos and thumbnails.
-Thus, one needs to only upload thumbnails to the pre-configured directory for them to become available.
 No database updates.
-No slow thumbnail generation through a web application.
+Generating thumbnails is outside the scope of this project.
-To generate scaled-down versions of images for fullscreen display and thumbnails, you are advised to use a fast, third-party tool such as ImageMagick.
+To generate scaled-down versions of images for fullscreen display and thumbnails, you are advised to use a fast, third-party tool such as ImageMagick directly from the command line.

 ## Installation
 Clone this repository.
 Then: